 Is it difficult to remember everything you have to do?
 As a mom, we wear so many hats, and it’s no wonder things slip in between the cracks.

 As a working mom with two blogs (0ther totalhousemakeover.com), three children, home responsibilities, and caring for myself, my brain needed a more straightforward solution.

-I have tried many ways to organize my thoughts, but with a post-it and loose leaves paper everywhere, it’s no wonder it became difficult.
+I have tried many ways to organize my thoughts, but with a post-it and loose leaves of paper everywhere, it’s no wonder it became difficult.

-See, I’m usually really good at organizing because it’s one of my favorite things to do, but since blogging, things have gotten a bit out of control.
+See, I’m usually really good at organizing because it’s one of my favorite things to do, but things have gotten a bit out of control since blogging.
 There are so many things to keep up with that I had to find a new system.

 Pinterest has many documents for moms, working, or side hustles.
 But what about the mom that does all 3.
 There has to be something that accounts for the different tasks we try to juggle.

-I welcome you the organization printable for working moms and read 10 Ways Moms Can Balance Work and Family
+I welcome you to the organization printable for working moms and read 10 Ways Moms Can Balance Work and Family.

 Getting your ideas out of your brain and onto a piece of paper is the best way.

 Brain dump allows me to focus on things that are important and schedule them into my day.

 Ladies, how often do you have trouble sleeping because there are so many things running through your mind.

 Did I make the dentist appointment for the kids?
 When was the school band recital?
-OMG, I need to plan and send out the birthday invitation?
+OMG, do I need to plan and send out the birthday invitation?
 What was the deadline for that work project?

 Don’t act like it, just me.
 You know what I’m talking about.